 by: Nan Jacques Zilberdik

-Source: (Excerpt from an article originally published in Palestinian Media Watch on February 19, 2020.
-Time related language has been modified to reflect our republication today.
-See the original article at this link.)
+Source: (Excerpt from an article originally published by Palestinian Media Watch on November 23, 2020.
+Time-related language has been modified to reflect our publication today.
+See original article at this link.)

 Website Site Design by J-Town Internet Services Ltd. - Based in Jerusalem and Serving the World.